 The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.

-The Exchange anticipates that the other options exchanges will adopt substantively similar proposals, such that there would be no burden on intermarket competition from the Exchange's proposal.
+In this regard and as indicated above, the Exchange notes that the rule change is being proposed as a competitive response to a filing submitted by NYSE American that was recently approved by the Commission.
+18 The Exchange anticipates that the other options exchanges will adopt substantively similar proposals, 19 such that there would be no burden on intermarket competition from the Exchange's proposal.
 Accordingly, the proposed change is not meant to affect competition among the options exchanges.
 For these reasons, the Exchange believes that the proposed rule change reflects this competitive environment and does not impose any undue burden on intermarket competition.